smartczh/gourp-report-files/Data-Factory-Introduction-Report.md

 + Datasets:
   + Represent data structures
-  + Reference the data in the inputs or outputs
+  + Reference the data in the inputs or outputs of activities

 ``` An azure data explorer dataset example
 {